Pureskill75/honeyCo/README.md

 ## Installation

 Upon building the app successfully, users must login manually.
-Google Auth is not implemented in Firebase (throws a sign in error but doesnt crush).
+Google Auth is not implemented in Firebase (throws a sign in error but doesn't crush).

 ## Libraries